MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-rbroker-framework.md

 1. If an appropriate slot on the grid can be acquired by the RBroker, then an RTask will be executed.

-2. If an appropriate slot on the grid can not be acquired by the RBroker, then the RTask result will indicate an `RGridException` failure.
+2. If an appropriate slot on the grid cannot be acquired by the RBroker, then the RTask result will indicate an `RGridException` failure.

 3. Any RTask indicating an `RGridException` failure can be resubmitted to the RBroker.